 - Molly shares the cycle of acceptance she undergoes when she sends her work off to her editor, including working within the parameters set by her editor once the edited copy returns

-- Both agree that finding a supportive community of other writers is crucial to maintaining a positive outlook on one’s work
+- Both agree that finding a supportive community of writers is crucial to maintaining a positive outlook on the writing process

 - Daryll Lynne cautions against thinking too much about negative feedback and encourages taking a break from the project to find joy in other activities in order to gain perspective